I thought about a lot of different things over the weekend.

 There’s the medication, which I have no doubt helped pull me out of some of the darkest corners of my brain.

 There was the people around me – I decided the best way to tackle my diagnosis wouldn’t be to keep it a dirty little secret, but to speak loudly and confidently about it.
 To embrace it.
-Because the more openly you can discuss it, the easier it is for a) other people to help you and b) for you to accept it.
+Because the more openly you can discuss it, the easier it is for other people to understand how they can help you.

 And there was the life changes I made.
-I became aware that a lot of the things that were dragging me down – things like living situations and jobs and negative people – were in my control and that I could change them.
+I became aware that a lot of the things that were dragging me down – things like living situations and jobs and negative people – were actually entirely in my control and that I could change them.
 And so I did.
 I stopped fearing big changes and learned to rely on my gut instinct.
 To do things for me.
 To save myself.
+I cut people out, I moved on, and I relied heavily on the strength of being independent.

 Now, depression is different for everyone, the way having a cold is different for everyone.
 No two people will have the exact same symptoms, and people will find different cures that benefit them.